junxit/us-congress-bills-116/metadata.md

 - 2019-03-18 — Introduced in House
 - 2019-03-18 — Introduced in House
 - 2019-03-18 — Referred to the House Committee on Financial Services.
+- 2019-03-26 — Committee Consideration and Mark-up Session Held.
+- 2019-03-27 — Committee Consideration and Mark-up Session Held.
+- 2019-03-28 — Committee Consideration and Mark-up Session Held.
+- 2019-03-28 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 26.
+- 2019-06-20 — Placed on the Union Calendar, Calendar No. 91.
+- 2019-06-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-123.
+- 2019-06-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-123.